 - This body type does much better with a small breakfast, moderate lunch and good-size dinner.

-- A full six-week Pear Shape Body Type Meal Plan is found in The Belly Burn Plan.
+- Get the full six-week Pear Shape Body Type Meal Plan here.

 The Hourglass Shape Body Type